shopware/docs/guides/plugins/plugins/plugin-fundamentals/add-custom-commands.md

-  help                                    Displays help for a command list                                    Lists commands feature feature:dump                            [administration:dump:features] Creating json file with feature config for js testing and hot reloading capabilities. assets assets:install
+  help                                    Displays help for a command list                                    Lists commands feature feature:dump                            Creating json file with feature config for js testing and hot reloading capabilities. assets assets:install
  bundle
-  bundle:dump                              [administration:dump:plugins|administration:dump:bundles] Creates a json file with the configuration for each active Shopware bundle. cache cache:clear                             Clears the cache cache:pool:clear                        Clears cache pools
+  bundle:dump                             Creates a json file with the configuration for each active Shopware bundle. cache cache:clear                             Clears the cache cache:pool:clear                        Clears cache pools